Mastitis refers to the inflammation of the udders.1

 - Culling – Cull chronically infected animals so they can’t infect the herd.3fs are always clean and dr

-Choose Vetericyn To Heal Your Livestock
+Choose Vetericyn To Help Heal Your Livestock

 Mastitis in goats can be a serious problem that risks both your revenue and the health of your herd.
 Luckily, it is usually both preventable and treatable.